 A MESSAGE FROM OUR CEO & BOARD CHAIR

-These are just some examples of the amazing impact we’ve had on our community with the help of our volunteers, community partners, Leadership Givers and all of our supporters.
+With the help of our volunteers, community partners, Leadership Givers and all of our supporters, we are proud of the impact we made on our community in 2022.
 Thanks to you, we will continue to move towards our vision of a community where everyone achieves their greatest potential through a quality education, income stability and healthy lives.

 To move forward, we must Live United.

 To bridge the gaps to education, financial stability and health for every person in our community.